os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/shell.md

 ## Command array

-In the file `processes-and-ipc/higher-grade/src/shell.c` command data for all commands in a command pipeline is stored in a global array.
+In the file `shell.c` command data for all commands in a command pipeline is stored in a global array.

 ``` C